 The largest concentrations of risk related to potential natural catastrophe losses with the highest risks monitored through KRI's on a net 1 in 200 Occurrence Exceedance Probability (OEP) basis.
-The top three are: a large flood event in the UK; a European windstorm event and a North American earthquake event.
+The largest concentration is a large flood event in the UK.